theroggy/cropclassification/README.md

 This is a collection of scripts that can help to classify crops using Sentinel data.

 ## Installation manual
+1. Install conda
-1. As the scripts are written in Python, you need to use a package manager to be able to install the packages the scripts depend on.
+As the scripts are written in Python, you need to use a package manager to be able to install the packages the scripts depend on.
 The rest of the installation manual assumes you use anaconda and python 3.6+.
 The installer for anaconda can be found here: https://www.anaconda.com/download/.

 If you need some more installation instructions, have a look here: https://conda.io/docs/user-guide/install/index.html

-1. Once you have anaconda installed, you can open an anaconda terminal window and follow the following steps:
+1. Create new environment and install dependencies Once you have anaconda installed, you can open an anaconda terminal window and follow the following steps:

       1. Create and activate a new conda environment
       ```